MatheLi/EMBL_Women_in_Science_Maria-Theresa_Licka/README.md

 This year I am participating in a project called **Women in Science: Courage to Succeed**.

-From July to September, the 'Friends of EMBL' department is running this project with EMBL female researchers and girls from the EMBL Teens club.
+From July to September, the 'Friends of EMBL' department is running this project with the EMBL Teens club.
 A few girls from EMBL Teens, including me, are paired with a woman researcher at EMBL where we will take mentorship roles of mentees and mentors.
 The EMBL researchers will introduce us to their research work, tell us about their life as a scientist and share a few important skills that have been useful for them.

 I will exchange my interests in computational biology, data analysis, and artificial intelligence, with Dr. Malvika Sharan - a computational biologist and community outreach coordinator at EMBL.
 I will spend a few days with her at EMBL, getting to know her work, and learning about careers in academia from a woman's perspective.